Fen-Shi/simulator/README.md

 - `POST /nursing`: Handle nursing.

 ## How It Works
-1. **Initialization:**
+1. **Initialization and Patient Processing Strategy:**

 - The simulation starts from 00:00 01.01.2018 and runs continuously, 1 h in real world = 1 s in simulator.
-- Patients are spawned based on working and non-working hours.
-- planned patient with Diagnosis 'A' and 'B' arrive during working hours with rate unif(0,1)
-- ER patient arrive throughout the day with rate exp(1)
+- Patient Pre-spawning: To avoid delays, patient instances are generated in advance and immediately placed in queues based on arrival times and type (working hours or non-working hours).
+By processing these pre-spawned patients alternately, the system efficiently manages queues with minimal waiting time between patient groups.
+- Arrival Scheduling:
+  - During working hours: Planned patients with Diagnosis 'A' or 'B' arrive based on a uniform distribution, and ER patients arrive according to an exponential rate.
+  - During non-working hours: Only ER patients arrive.

 2. **Patient Admission:**